Land Remediation Services

 Legislation governing works with asbestos is far less subjective than that for normal soil and groundwater contamination.The Control of Asbestos Regulations 2012 identifies clear and unambiguous responsibilities on all parties including landholders and clients (Duty holders) i.e. you cannot delegate your responsibility to a consultant or contractor.

-Inner City Environmental will remove the contaminants from the ground to ensure that the ground is clean and ready for redevelopment to take place.
+Inner City Environmental will remove the contaminants from the ground to ensure that the ground is contaminant free.

 This helps to ensure that any future works in the area can begin without spreading contamination or putting the health of construction workers at risk.